dfcastellanos/MEPLS/doc/tutorial/step2.md

    std::cout << "\nSlip's system critical load increment = " << critical_incr << std::endl;
 ```

-We can ask that specific slip system for the eigenstrain increment associated with a slip event
+We can ask that specific slip system for the eigenstrain increment associated with a slip of its
-along its plane.
-Such increment represents, at the mesoscale, the effects of a slip event occurring
+plane.
+Such increment represents, at the mesoscale, the effects of a slip event
- within the element.
+occurring within the element.
 We can obtain it by calling @ref
-example::Slip::Scalar<dim>::get_eigenstrain_increment.
+example::slip::Scalar<dim>::get_eigenstrain_increment.
 How this eigenstrain is calculated depends on the specific class of
 slip object.
 Many times, that eigenstrain is related to the local acting stress by some
 rule.
 Think e.g. of a rule stating that slips amplitudes lead to local shear stress drops of a
 10%.
 Applying such a rule requires knowledge of how local plastic deformation leads to changes
 in local stress.
 @note the class of slips used in this tutorial, @ref example::slip::Scalar<dim>, implement fixed
-slip amplitudes with a value given by @ref example::slip::Scalar<dim>::Config::gamma.
+slip amplitudes with a value given by @ref example::slip::Scalar<dim>::gamma.
 However, it
 is illustrative to consider here the more general case.

 Although it's the slips objects that will use this knowledge, both eigenstrain and